JayeshMD/Netaccess-IITM/README.md

 ~/Netaccess-IITM/netaccess.py
 ```

-## Step 4: Setup to repeat approval process
+## Step 4: Set up to repeat the approval process

-For linux and Mac systems open terminal and type,
+For Linux and Mac systems, open a terminal and type,
 ```
 crontab -e
 ```

-(if asked choose your favorite editor).
+(If asked, choose your favorite editor.)
-Add following line with
+Add the following line with

 ```
 0 */12 * * * (cd ~/Netaccess-IITM && ./netaccess.py > log_netacc && echo $(date) > log_time)
 ```

-Now onwards the appoval will happen every 12 hours (12 am & 12 pm).
+Henceforth, approvals will occur every 12 hours (12 am & 12 pm).

-To do the this setup at other location modity the paths accordingly.
+To do this setup at another location, modify the paths accordingly.